Jara555/Proteins/algorithms/README.md

 ### Algorithms
-The following folder contains the algorithms used for folding proteins.
-The proteins can be folded according to the following algorithms:
+The following folder contains the algorithms used for protein folding.
+All algorithms share properties and methods of the Algorithm super class.
+The algorithms have the following approaches:

 ### Randomizer
 1. A random folding pattern is generated.